Disappearance of Tammy Kingery: Questions

 The circumstances of Tammy's disappearance proved particularly puzzling to her family and friends.
 It was very much unlike her, they told reporters, to go for walks in the woods around the house; even on the roads, as the Kingerys' neighborhood of houses on large lots was not pedestrian-friendly, and when she did do something like that she usually drove to town where better areas for walking existed.
 They also found it unusual that she left a note, as she almost always kept in touch with her family, friends, and coworkers via text messages.
 The note's concluding "Love you" also seemed to them more like something someone might say if they were expecting to be away for weeks rather than hours.
 It was speculated that it might not have been written by her, but several months after her disappearance the State Law Enforcement Division confirmed that it was.

-Another question turned on the house being locked when Kingery and his son returned.
+Another question centered on the house being locked when Kingery and his son returned.
 The house's main door could be locked only from the outside, with the key.
 Yet Tammy's keys, including the house key, were inside along with her purse, wallet, and phone, items she might have been expected to take if she were planning a longer absence.